 In 2014, NBU executed a power purchase agreement (PPA) with Javelina Wind Energy, LLC (Javelina), an indirect subsidiary of NextEra Energy, Inc., for Javelina to provide 50 MW of electricity for 20 years from the commercial commencement of the project, which began in December 2015.
 The source of this electricity is from a nameplate capacity 250 MW wind energy farm located approximately 35 miles east of Laredo, Texas in Webb County.
-This agreement represents approximately 10 percent of NBU's purchase power portfolio.
-Power purchased through the Javelina PPA totaled \$4,047,261 and \$5,501,388 for Fiscal Year 2020 and 2019, respectively.
+This agreement represents approximately 10% of NBU's purchase power portfolio.
+Power purchased through the Javelina PPA totaled \$5,944,858 and \$5,450,230 for Fiscal Year 2022 and 2021, respectively.

-In 2018, NBU executed two additional PPAs with ENGIE Long Draw Solar, LLC (Long Draw) and Concho Bluff, LLC (Greasewood) to provide 100 MW of electricity and 50 MW of electricity for 15 years from the commercial commencement of the projects respectively.
+In 2018, NBU executed two additional PPAs with ENGIE Long Draw Solar, LLC (Long Draw) and Concho Bluff, LLC (Greasewood) to provide 100 MW of electricity and 50 MW of electricity for 15 years from the commercial commencement of the projects, respectively.
 Commercial commencement of Long Draw began in December 2020 and of Greasewood in February 2021.
 Long Draw's energy is sourced from a nameplate capacity of 225 MW solar energy farm located in Borden County, Texas.
 Greasewood's energy is sourced from a nameplate capacity of 255 MW solar energy farm located in Pecos County, Texas.
-Combined, these projects will represent approximately 19 percent of NBU's purchase power portfolio by 2022.
+Combined, these projects represented approximately 20% of NBU's purchase power portfolio in Fiscal Year 2022.